Rspamd GPT Plugin

 JSON vs. Plain-Text Responses

-) constrains the model to produce a strict JSON object.
+The plugin works best when the model can answer in plain text because it gives the language model more freedom and generally yields better reasoning.
+Enabling json = true (and optionally include_response_format) constrains the model to produce a strict JSON object.
 This often degrades the probability estimate or makes the reply longer than required, so turn it on only if your prompts really need JSON.

 reason_header

-in the examples).
-This is convenient for debugging or for downstream systems, but remember that the text is untrusted user input and might reveal information to message recipients.
-Set the option to null
+The reason_header option is disabled by default (nil).
+Set it to a header name string (e.g. reason_header = "X-GPT-Reason") to inject a mail header with the explanation produced by GPT.
+This is convenient for debugging or for downstream systems, but remember that the text is untrusted input and might reveal information to message recipients.

 Multiple-Model Ensemble

-option can be a list:
+The model option can be a list:

-model = ["gpt-4o-mini", "gpt-3.5-turbo"];
+model = ["gpt-4o-mini", "gpt-5-nano"];

 In this case Rspamd queries all listed models in parallel and applies a consensus algorithm: